Planning for Incapacity Without Family Friends to Help

 Comments

-Link did not work
+Link did not work0

 Sorry.
 I don't know why the attachment link is not working.
 It won't let me access it either, but it let me attach it again, but that one doesn't work either.
 Oh well.
-I have managed to cut-n-paste the contents directly into the post.
+I have managed to cut-n-paste the contents directly into the post.0

 While i think this is a great list I also know it is extremely hard to find knowledge people to help create and Advance directives for those with dementia.
 Every person should have a POLST.
 Some places call it a MOLST.
 In my opinion all people should create one not just those with dementia as one never knows what can happen in life.
 Thar is also a lot one must learn before filling one out as this is critical to know before you make the decisions.